Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Implementation

 \subsection{Manipulator Robot}

 After validating our methods on the mobile wheeled robot, we then demonstrate our methods on one of the arms of our manipulator robot SCALER \cite{tanaka2021underactuated}.
-The arm has 6 degrees of freedom, composed of five-bar linkages combined with a shoulder joint and a spherical wrist joint.
-Localization for the real robot is done using joint encoders from Dynamixel XM540-w270-T motors placed at each joint.
+The arm has 6 degrees of freedom, and is composed of a five-bar linkage combined with a shoulder joint and a spherical wrist joint.
+Localization for the real robot is done using joint encoders from the motors placed at each joint.
 For simulating our robot, we use the PyBullet physics engine \cite{benelot2018}.
-Pybullet is an open source simulator which has been widely used in the robotics field.
 Taking advantage of the rigid body dynamics constraint solver in Pybullet, we simulate the manipulator robot with a closed loop kinematics chain.
 In the simulator, we use the in-built position control to control the actuators, and set the simulation time step to be 0.01 seconds.
 Our objective will be to add the residual error in task space (i.e., on end-effector velocities).
-The velocities in task space are then used as part of our estimation of $\mathbf{\hat{x}}^{\rm pred}_{t}$, and as was done in the implementation of the differential drive robot, compared to the reference value $\mathbf{x}^{\rm ref}_{t}$.
+The velocities in task space are then used as part of our estimation of $\mathbf{\hat{x}}^{\rm pred}_{t}$.
+As was done in the implementation of the differential drive robot, we compared $\mathbf{\hat{x}}^{\rm pred}_{t}$ to the reference value $\mathbf{x}^{\rm ref}_{t}$.
 Thus, to propagate the states of our manipulator robot, we have: